varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   been received and parsed.
 Its purpose is to decide whether or not to serve the request, how to do it, and, if applicable, which backend to use.

   The vcl_recv subroutine may terminate with calling return() on one of the following keywords:

-  error code [reason]
+  error(code [, reason])
     Return the specified error code to the client and abandon the request.

+  hash
+    Look up the requested object in the cache.
+Control will eventually pass to vcl_hit or vcl_miss, depending on whether the object is in the cache.
+The ``bereq.method`` value will be set to ``GET`` regardless of the value of ``req.method``.

   pass
     Switch to pass mode.
 Control will eventually pass to vcl_pass.

   pipe
     Switch to pipe mode.
 Control will eventually pass to vcl_pipe.

-  lookup
-    Look up the requested object in the cache.
-Control will eventually pass to vcl_hit or vcl_miss, depending on whether the object is in the cache.
-The ``bereq.method`` value will be set to ``GET`` regardless of the value of ``req.method``.

-vcl_pipe
-  Called upon entering pipe mode.
-In this mode, the request is passed on to the backend, and any further data from either client or backend is passed on unaltered until either end closes the connection.

-  The vcl_pipe subroutine may terminate with calling return() with one of the following keywords:

-  error code [reason]
-    Return the specified error code to the client and abandon the request.

-  pipe
-    Proceed with pipe mode.
+  purge
+    ?

 vcl_pass
   Called upon entering pass mode.
 In this mode, the request is passed on to the backend, and the backend's response is passed on to the client, but is not entered into the cache.
 Subsequent requests submitted over the same client connection are handled normally.

   The vcl_pass subroutine may terminate with calling return() with one of the following keywords:

-  error code [reason]
+  error(code [, reason])
     Return the specified error code to the client and abandon the request.

-  pass
+  fetch
     Proceed with pass mode.

   restart
     Restart the transaction.
 Increases the restart counter.
 If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.

+vcl_pipe
+  Called upon entering pipe mode.
+In this mode, the request is passed on to the backend, and any further data from either client or backend is passed on unaltered until either end closes the connection.

+  The vcl_pipe subroutine may terminate with calling return() with one of the following keywords:

+  error(code [, reason])
+    Return the specified error code to the client and abandon the request.

+  pipe
+    Proceed with pipe mode.

+vcl_purge
+  ?

+  The vcl_purge subroutine may terminate with calling return() with one of the following keywords:

+  error(code [, reason])
+    Return the specified error code to the client and abandon the request.

+..  fetch
+..
+Not implemented.

 vcl_hash
   You may call hash_data() on the data you would like to add to the hash.

   The vcl_hash subroutine may terminate with calling return() with one of the following keywords:

-  hash
+  lookup
     Proceed.

 vcl_hit
   Called after a cache lookup if the requested document was found in the cache.

   The vcl_hit subroutine may terminate with calling return() with one of the following keywords: